 English UK: promoting quality English language learning in the UK

-We are happy to help journalists with questions about UK ELT, please contact press relations manager Susan Young on firstname.lastname@example.org.
+We are happy to help journalists with questions about English UK and UK ELT.
+Contact our external relations manager Susan Young on firstname.lastname@example.org.

 English UK's campaign to keep ID card travel for ELT students received support in the House of Lords in September, when our suggested amendment to the Immigration and Social Security Bill was debated.

 Bath MP Wera Hobhouse highlighted the plight of English language teaching centres during a debate on tourism on 10 September, and followed up her intervention with a letter to Nigel Huddleston, the minister for sport, tourism and heritage.

 Over 600 delegates from 45 ELT markets attended the three-day English UK Summit this week.

 The first day – which was free to attend for English UK members and international partners – had a full programme of 22 sessions including an address by government exports minister Graham Stuart.